Review: Death in the Family (Shana Merchant, #1) by Tessa Wegert

 Filed Under: Déjà vu

-This is mostly an author issue.
-The being, you think you’re writing something very twisty and hard to figure out, but objectively you’re not, so the highly-skilled main character doesn’t live up to the big description she’s been given.
-The reader will be screaming “HELLOOO!!!
+This is mostly a plotting issue and the reader will be screaming “HELLOOO!!!
 How are you not getting this?!” at Ziba about halfway through.

 I wish it wasn’t so.
 I truly do.
 Because this UK-based crime series is heads above other UK-crime series in a lot of ways – no recycled tropes or character types, and no fucking book covers of a woman in a red coat walking through some kind of goddamn field.